 Generally, everyone should routinely see their doctor, dentist, and eye doctor for preventive care Overview of Preventive Care Traditional medical care focuses on improving health by identifying and treating health problems that have already produced symptoms or complications.
 In contrast, preventive medical care focuses... read more .
-Women should routinely see their primary care doctor or gynecologist for gynecologic examinations Diagnosis of Gynecologic Disorders read more .
+Women should routinely see their primary care doctor or gynecologist for gynecologic examinations Diagnosis of Gynecologic Disorders .
 People can obtain a schedule of what type of care is required and how often visits are needed from their primary care doctor.
 Usually, infants and older people need more frequent preventive visits, but frequency also depends on a person’s health conditions.
-For example, a person with diabetes or a heart disorder (or risk factors for them) may need to have checkups relatively frequently.
+For example, a person with diabetes or a heart disorder (or risk factors for them) may need to have checkups and often testing relatively frequently.

 Visits for a problem

 When symptoms or other medical problems develop between preventive visits, people may be unsure whether they need to see a doctor.
 Many symptoms and problems can be handled at home.
-For example, most routine colds do not require a doctor’s attention.
+For example, most routine colds do not require a doctor’s attention or antibiotic treatment.
 Many small cuts and abrasions can be handled by first cleaning them with mild soap and water, then applying an antibiotic ointment and a protective covering (see Wounds: First-Aid Treatment First-Aid Treatment Cuts or tears in tissue (lacerations), scrapes (abrasions), and puncture wounds can be caused by bites or by other mechanisms.
 Wounds that are not caused by bites and are clean and relatively... read more ).

 Visits to the emergency department

 In general, true emergencies should be handled by calling 911 or the local emergency service to provide ambulance service to the nearest hospital.
 However, deciding what qualifies as an emergency is sometimes difficult because symptoms vary greatly.
 Learning as much as possible about symptoms of life-threatening disorders (such as heart attack Symptoms Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more and stroke Symptoms A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more ) in advance is useful, and good judgment is often required.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more and stroke Symptoms A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more ) in advance is useful, and good judgment is often required.
 If the problem seems possibly life threatening, the emergency department is the place to go.
 The following examples clearly require a visit to the emergency department:

 Signs of a heart attack Symptoms Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more , such as chest pain, shortness of breath, and dizziness
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more , such as chest pain, shortness of breath, and dizziness

-Signs of a stroke Symptoms A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , such as sudden muscle weakness, paralysis, abnormal or lost sensation on one side of the body, difficulty speaking, confusion, problems with vision, dizziness, loss of balance and coordination
+Signs of a stroke Symptoms A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , such as sudden muscle weakness, paralysis, abnormal or lost sensation on one side of the body, difficulty speaking, confusion, problems with vision, sudden dizziness, loss of balance and coordination

 Burns Burns Burns are injuries to tissue that result from heat, electricity, radiation, or chemicals.
 Burns cause varying degrees of pain, blisters, swelling, and skin loss.
 Small, shallow burns may need... read more that are open, char, or blister the skin; that result from inhalation; that cover a large area; or that are on the hands, face, feet, or genitals